-Interaction with community and gallery visitors was a vital aspect of the work.
-Various faces of people that I met while in Fremantle are merged to create one image, thus presenting one portrait to represent many individuals or the multiplicity of a single entity.
+I Am You / Dissolution My most recent body of work is based on presumptions surrounding ego and identity.
+Various faces of people are merged to create one image, thus presenting one portrait to represent many individuals or the multiplicity of a single entity.
 Boundaries melt into each other, opposites interchange and singularity becomes pluralistic.

 Similarly, the blurred images insinuate movement through time.
 The ambiguity of the likeness or specificity of a unique identity suggests that time acts against the idea of a fixed or absolute self.
 The condition of being in space and time is subject to change and dissolution.